Leo Tolstoy

 September 13

-A wise human being does not seek to change his circumstances because he knows that the fulfillment of God’s law—the law of love—is possible under all circumstances.
+A wise human being does not seek to change his circumstances because he knows that the fulfillment of God’s law—the law of love—is possible in all circumstances.

 1